GG-loop/GG-loop.github.io/_posts/2015-03-28-bio-3d-printing.md

 In this session all the experiments with the 3d print will be collected and displayed.

-A sketchy design of the house of the future, as I see it.
+Below a sketchy design of the house of the future, as I see it.
 For the moment it's only PLA.
 25x18x5cm.
 Around 4 hours to print.
 First attempt with the Ultimaker went beyond expectation.
 Check it out!